Ipamorelin vs GHRP-2 : Which Peptide Shows More Targeted GH Release?

 Does tolerance develop differently between Ipamorelin and GHRP-2?

 Ipamorelin and GHRP-2 show different receptor activation profiles, which may influence long-term response patterns.
-Ipamorelin maintains selective GH signaling, while GHRP-2 produces broader endocrine activation.
+Ipamorelin maintains selective GH signalling, while GHRP-2 produces broader endocrine activation.
 These differences may affect how receptor systems adapt over time, although direct comparative data on tolerance between these peptides remains limited.